 Restaurant Discrimination or Bad Service: The Difference

-Regardless of race, color, or creed restaurant diners experience bad service.
-Bad customer service is defined in part as customer expectations that are not met.
+Regardless of race, color, or creed, restaurant diners experience lousy service.
+Poor customer service is defined, in part, as unmet customer expectations.
 Or what the customer expected was not received.

-When a diner believes bad service is discriminatory, other people may not always agree.
-Bad service may only be an indication of an establishment’s chaotic business management.
+When a diner believes bad service is discriminatory, other people may disagree.
+Terrible customer service may only indicate an establishment’s chaotic business management.

-How bad service is handed out determines the difference between poor service or discrimination.
-When bad service is directed at everyone discrimination may not be applicable.
-But if bad service or treatment is directed toward a specific person or group of a certain race or ethnicity, the treatment may be discriminatory.
+How patrons receive service determines the difference between poor service and discrimination.
+Discrimination may not be applicable when all patrons receive terrible service.
+But if terrible service or treatment is directed toward a specific person or group of a certain race or ethnicity, the service or lack thereof may be discriminatory.

 A recent article on Medium by G. Correia revealed his experience when he took his teen son to a specialty restaurant for a hamburger but left after an hours-long wait without being served.